FredrikVullum/SteamConnectionInfo/README.md

 1. Clone the repository and build it yourself.
 Publish it and copy the files at \bin\x86\Release\net6.0-windows\publish\win-x86 to a folder of your choosing.
 Run SteamConnectionInfo.WPF.exe

-2. Download the ZIP file from Releases and extract the contents to a folder of your choosing.
+2. Download the SCI.zip from [Releases](https://github.com/FredrikVullum/SteamConnectionInfo/releases) and extract the contents to a folder of your choosing.
 Run SteamConnectionInfo.WPF.exe

 Keep in mind that you need .NET to run the executable if you don't have it already.